chrisnappin/play-recaptcha/docs/high-level-api.md

   * ``widgetHelper: WidgetHelper`` - the widgetHelper to use

 (see [invisibleForm.scala.html](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.2/app/views/invisibleForm.scala.html) for a complete example)

+The `recaptcha.invisibleButton` view helper tag (ignoring the JavaScript) produces HTML as follows:

+    <button class="g-recaptcha" ..>..button text..</button>

+You can use the optional HTML attributes (`args`) to add CSS classes and further attributes to the button for styling/layout.

 ## Messages
 If defined, play-recaptcha supports the following message keys: